jpanikulam/experiments/robotics_styleguide.md

 * Calibration does not appear to use robust cost functions
 * Matrices are not typesafe, and require somewhat challenging reasoning re: memory
 * Matrices and images are the same type.
 Guys, use the type system!
 It's here to *prevent* this kind of thing!

+# OpenGL
+Do not resort to trial-and-error to make views work.
+These are structured things that have been understood for centuries -- label the matrices and think carefully about what they mean.

+OpenGL nominal matrix formats are usually described as follows:

+* pt_image_frame = proj_from_view * view_from_world * world_from_model * pt_model_frame

+* OpenGL MultMatrix calls *right* multiply the view_from_world matrix by the supplied matrix